-Indian Street Food in Downtown Decatur from Twice James Beard Nominated Chef Meherwan Irani
+Indian Street Food in Downtown Decatur from Thrice James Beard Nominated Chef Meherwan Irani

 Chai Pani literally means “tea and water.”
 It’s slang in India for going out for a cup of tea, a tasty bite, a snack, or “a little something.”
 Chai Pani can also mean a small bribe just enough to get a bite to eat.
 Well at Chai Pani Decatur, you won’t have to bribe us for innovative, fun, affordable and delicious Indian cuisine.